iiab/iiab/roles/transmission/README.rst

   Username: Admin
   Password: changeme

+Change the above password by editing ``rpc-password`` in ``/etc/transmission-daemon/settings.json`` (your plaintext will be hashed to conceal it, the next time Transmission is started).

-If you prefer the command-line, you can instead run `transmission-remote <https://linux.die.net/man/1/transmission-remote>`_ commands.
+Finally if you prefer the command-line, you can instead run `transmission-remote <https://linux.die.net/man/1/transmission-remote>`_ commands.

 Configuration
 -------------